 Finally, you should come with an open mind and be willing to accept whatever advice the diviner has to offer.
 By following these steps, you can ensure that you have a positive and productive experience with Ifa divination.

 Once you feel ready, you should get your first Ifa reading.
-This will help you understand your personal relationship with the Orishas, your destiny, as well as what steps you need to take to lead a successful life.
-After your first reading, be sure to live your life in accordance with Ifa principles so that you can achieve success in all areas of your life.
+This will help you understand your relationship with the Orishas, your destiny, and what steps you need to take to lead a successful life.
+After your first reading, be sure to live your life according to Ifa principles so that you can succeed in all areas of your life.

 CHOOSING A PRIEST OR PRIESTESS